 Torque can be regarded as twisting force, i.e. the power is delivered to twist something.
 This magnitude is the result of applied force on a given distance from a known axis.

-Adjusting the torque of your wrench might be necessary to you if the job you’re doing calls for accuracy.
+Knowledge about how to adjust torque on an impact wrench the torque of your wrench might be necessary to you if the job you’re doing calls for accuracy.
 Failure to properly calibrate the torque can lead to damaged screws, lugs, and work surface.

 Now, you’re probably familiar with torque wrenches and their calibration, but some of us use impact wrenches—and why wouldn’t we?
 They make menial and repetitive tasks a breeze—so you might be wondering, can you adjust torque on impact wrench?